Shopping for clothes has changed…

 Once you have looked through your clothes you will then identify any gaps so that you can be much more focussed with your shopping – therefore saving you time and money

-We are going to be living with these changes for a while.
+We are going to be living with these changes for a long time.
 And there will be clothes that we won’t wear for a while as our lifestyles have changed.
 Obviously it is important to minimise the effects of the pandemic but this doesn’t mean that we have to stop caring about our appearance and how we feel about ourselves.